janpaulpl/diffeq-lang/README.md

 # MathInv-2021: Domain Specific Language for differential equations with Scott-Strachey semantics
 Repo for MathInv /w [Camto](https://github.com/Camto)

-## The Language
+# The Language

-Diffeq uses Polish notation, so every operator and function call is simply placed in front of its arguments:
+The language uses Polish notation, so every operator and function call is simply placed in front of its arguments:

 ```
  print + 1 2;